bhauman/figwheel-main/docs/docs/compile_config.md

 These files also serve as a cache for the compiler which enables incremental compiles.
-If your source file has a timestamp newer than the file in the output directory then the compiler will compile the sourcefile.
+If your source file has a timestamp newer than the file in the output directory, then the compiler will compile the sourcefile.
 Caches can get stale however and you will want to **delete your output directory on a regular basis**.

-When no `:output-dir` is defined Figwheel will provide a default `:output-dir` which will have the form:
+When no `:output-dir` is defined, Figwheel will provide a default `:output-dir` which will have the form:

 ```